mmeyer2k/valhalla/readme.md

 It does not support dnscrypt automatically and requires many extra steps to enable.

 So why use valhalla?
-- literally zero configuration out of the box if not using vpn
+- literally zero configuration out of the box if not using vpn mode
 - docker is hip but vagrant works just fine you freakin' hipsters
 - allows you to easily exclude entire swaths of the internet by [**only** allowing tlds you need](https://github.com/mmeyer2k/valhalla/blob/master/lists.d/tlds.yaml)
 - simple to configure and switch vpn servers
 - uses dnscrypt and dnssec without extra steps
 - very small project well suited for forking
 - hate windows update? hate cortana? nuke all microsoft related domains [like i do](https://github.com/mmeyer2k/valhalla/blob/master/lists.d/microsoft.yaml)
-- don't need to trust client software from shady vpn companies, just use their openvpn config files
+- don't need to trust client software from shady VPN companies, just use their openvpn config files
-- revision control your dns rules instead of sticking them in your pihole
+- revision control your DNS rules instead of sticking them in your pihole
 - pihole does not allow raw dnsmasq entries

 ## monitoring